-- Child refers to all young people who have not yet reached their 18 birthday or Children Looked After and SEND young people who have not yet reached their 25th birthday.
-On the whole, this will apply to pupils of our school; the policy will also extend to visiting children and students from other establishments - Parent refers to birth parents and other adults in a parenting role for example adoptive parents, step parents, guardians and foster carers. - Abuse could mean neglect, physical, emotional or sexual abuse or any combination of these.
+- Child refers to all young people who have not yet reached their 18th birthday or Looked After Children and SEND young people who have not yet reached their 25th birthday.
+The policy will also extend to visiting children and students from other establishments - Parent refers to birth parents and other adults in a parenting role for example adoptive parents, step-parents, guardians and foster carers. - Abuse could mean neglect, physical, emotional or sexual abuse or any combination of these.
 Parents, carers and other people can harm children either by direct acts and / or failure to provide proper care.
 Explanations of these are given within the document and appendices 1 and 2.

-3. Context
+Context

 a.
-This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-In addition, Section 175 of the Education Act, 2002 requires governing bodies of maintained schools to ensure they safeguard and promote the welfare of children who are pupils at the school.
+This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance (see below).
+In addition, Section 175 (Section 157 for academies and independent schools) of the Education Act, 2002 requires governing bodies of maintained schools and further education colleges (including sixth form colleges) to ensure they safeguard and promote the welfare of children who are either pupils at the school or who are students under 18 years of age attending the further education institution.
+KCSIE 2022 states that colleges include providers of post-16 education, 16-19 academies, special post-16 institutions and Independent Training Providers.

-This includes:
+Guidance includes:

-- Working Together to Safeguard Children (DfE 2018) (WTSC) Working Together to Safeguard Children 2018 - DfE guidance Keeping Children Safe in Education 2021 (KCSIE) Part One Safeguarding Information for all Staff and Annex A: Keeping children safe in education 2021 - London Safeguarding Children Procedures, March 2021 http://www.londoncp.co.uk/ - Teaching online safety in schools (DfE, 2019) - Ofsted guidance 'Inspecting safeguarding in early years, education and skills' (2019) Ofsted Inspecting Safeguarding - Sexual violence and sexual harassment between children in schools and colleges3 - Criminal Exploitation of children and vulnerable adult county lines guidance (Home Office, 2018) - Children and Social Work Act, 2017 - Early Years and Foundation Stage Framework, 2021 (EYFS) Statutory framework for the early years foundation stage - Female Genital Mutilation Act 2003 (S. 74 Serious Crime Act 2015) FGM_Mandatory_Reporting procedural_information_nov16_FINAL.pdf - b.
+- Working Together to Safeguard Children 2018 - DfE guidance Keeping Children Safe in Education 2022 - Teaching online safety in schools (DfE, 2019) - London Safeguarding Children Procedures 7th Edition - Ofsted Inspecting Safeguarding in Early Years, Education and Skills Settings 2021 - Criminal Exploitation of children and vulnerable adult county lines guidance (Home Office, 2018) - Statutory framework for the early years foundation stage - FGM Mandatory Reporting procedural information nov16 FINAL.pdf - The right to choose: government guidance on forced marriage GOV.UK (www.gov.uk) - b.
 All safeguarding policies will be reviewed on an annual (minimum) basis by the Governing Body which has responsibility for oversight of school safeguarding and child protection systems.
 The DSL/Head Teacher will ensure regular reporting on safeguarding activity and systems in school to the Governing Body.
 The Governing Body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility. - c.
 We are aware that safeguarding is fundamental to the welfare of all children in our care.
-This policy is therefore one of a series in the school's integrated safeguarding portfolio and should be read in conjunction with the policies as listed below: - Behaviour Management, linked to the use of physical intervention - Bullying (including cyberbullying) - o Online Safety and Social Media
+This policy is therefore one of a series in the school's integrated safeguarding portfolio and should be read in conjunction with any related policies.
+Please also see Part 1 and Annex B of KCSIE 2022. - d.
+All staff and volunteers at St Joseph's recognise that children experiencing specific safeguarding issues are no different to safeguarding against any other vulnerability or concern and will respond in the same way as they do to protect children from any other risks. - e.
+Supporting Guidance (to be read and followed alongside this document) - What to do if you're worried a child is being abused Publications GOV.UK - Information Sharing advice - Guidance for Safer Working Practice 2022 : - Mental health and behaviour in schools Publications GOV.UK - Teachers' Standards - Safeguarding Disabled Children Practice Guidance - Preventing & Tackling Bullying - Promoting children and young people's emotional wellbeing - Public Health England Every Mind Matters Teaching RSHE - Education for a Connected World Framework Teaching safeguarding and online safety - Behaviour in Schools July 2022 f.
+They are also available to access via the school website